 Relying on that is much more accurate and you’re likely to actually see your results faster.
 There’s nothing wrong with checking your tracker or machine’s calorie count for comparison purposes (ie. did you do a better workout today than yesterday?) but we recommend not relying on it much.

-There’s no easy way to compare the cost of a stair stepper vs an elliptical.
-There are a huge variety of different machines, from gigantic commercial machines to small, “step-only” machines.
+There’s no easy way to compare the cost of a stair stepper vs. an elliptical.
+There is a huge variety of different machines, from gigantic commercial machines to small, “step-only” machines.